 “How can a stone be moving?” asked Kiko.

-Tammy fiddled with the panels quickly and then suddenly stopped.
+Tammy fiddled with the panels and then suddenly stopped.
 “The signal disappeared.”

 Rei leaned against the light-blue coral building and sighed, “So… we have a runaway stone?”

-The ground rumbled and I could see in the distance as a large clear sphere began rising up and around the island.
+The ground rumbled and I could see in the distance as a wide, clear sphere began to rise around the island.

-Rei sprang off the wall and Kiko took out her knife.
+Rei sprang off the wall with a hand on her blaster holster as Kiko clutched her knife.

 “What’s wrong?”
-I asked, noticing their defensive actions.
+I asked, noticing their defensive positions.

-“Everyone’s eyes around us… suddenly converged on us…” she quickly turned to Tammy and suddenly she was being pulled underneath the solid ground.
-At the last second she grabbed ahold of my foot and took me down with her.
+“Everyone’s eyes around us… suddenly converged on us…” said Rei.
+She quickly turned to Tammy and suddenly Tammy was being pulled straight down, through solid ground.
+At the last second she grabbed ahold of my ankle and took me down with her.

 It took me a second to adjust to the weird feeling of being dragged through what looked like solid ground.
-I didn’t know what to do, I’ve never been dragged through solid ground before, and it felt like we were going faster and faster.
-It was strange because I couldn’t feel the dirt touching my skin, it just felt like I was being dragged through air and I could still breath but I couldn’t really do anything else.
-I had to wait until we came to a stop, and that took longer than I thought.
+I didn’t know what to do, I’ve never been dragged through anything solid before, and it felt like we were going faster and faster.
+It was strange because I couldn’t feel the dirt touching my skin, it just felt like I was being dragged through air and I could still breath, but I couldn’t really do anything else.
+I had to wait until we came to a stop, and that took longer than I anticipated.

-Out of nowhere, the scenery changed to water and I could see Tammy holding onto my leg.
+Out of nowhere, the scenery changed to water and I could see Tammy’s blur holding onto my leg.
 She was being held by her leg by someone riding a small speed shuttle.
-The driver gave a confused look after realizing something was wrong once we hit the water, but before he could react to it, a large, underwater explosion separated him from Tammy and I. She had put up a small shield to protect herself but the force of such a close explosion knocked it against her, and she became motionless in the water, losing her grip with me.
+The driver gave a confused look after realizing he was dragging an extra body once we hit the water, but before he could react to it, a large, underwater explosion separated him from Tammy and me.
+She had put up a small shield to protect herself but the force of such a close explosion knocked it against her, and she became motionless in the water, losing her grip with me.

 Out of nowhere, I saw a figure move quickly towards me.
-They took ahold of my hand and lead me up to the surface.
+They took ahold of my hand and led me up toward the surface.

 Air never tasted so good.
 I lifted Tammy’s head out of the water and she slowly woke up, coughing up the water from her mouth.
 I saw our savior pull us to a nearby small ship that was floating on top of the water.
 I had never seen a floating ship before.
-It was rather small like like a shuttle but I looked as if it was made for the water.
+It was rather small like a shuttle, but it looked as if it was made for the water.

 The figure in the full body suit helped us board the ship.

-“Thanks for saving us,” I thanked, taking deep breaths of the crisp air.
+“Thanks for saving us,” I gasped, taking deep breaths of the crisp air.

-I think the figure was staring at me because they were motionless while facing me for a moment.
+The figure was staring at me I thought because they were motionless while facing me for a moment.